-The second category of quantum self-attention models aims to fully implement trainable parameters within quantum circuits, seeking to harness quantum computing's inherent advantages for complete algorithmic realization.
-For example, the Quantum Self-Attention Network (QKSAN) \cite{zhao2024qksan} model uses quantum kernel methods \cite{paine2023quantum} to compute attention weights between quantum states $\ket{Q}$ and $\ket{K}$,with subsequent integration of the quantum value state $\ket{V}$ through gate operations $CRy$.
+The second category of quantum self-attention models is characterized by the implementation of all trainable parameters entirely within quantum circuits, leveraging the inherent advantages of quantum computing to achieve a fully quantum algorithmic realization.
+For example, the Quantum Self-Attention Network (QKSAN) \cite{zhao2024qksan} model uses quantum kernel methods \cite{paine2023quantum} to compute attention weights between quantum states $\ket{Q}$ and $\ket{K}$, followed by the integration of the quantum value state $\ket{V}$ through gate operations $C(Ry)$.
 Another notable approach in \cite{guo2024quantum} proposes a method for adapting Transformer models to quantum settings by embedding pretrained classical parameters into quantum circuits.
 This approach enables efficient implementation of the core Transformer module using quantum matrix operations, allowing inference to be performed on quantum computers.
 The Grover-inspired Quantum Hard Attention Network (GQHAN) \cite{zhao2024gqhan} model introduces quantum hard attention based on the Grover algorithm \cite{long2001grover,godfrin2017operating}, bypassing the calculation of the similarity of Q and K in traditional self-attention mechanisms.
 Instead, it leverages an oracle and diffusion operator to amplify key information within quantum states.
-Additionally, Quantum Vision Transformers \cite{cherrat2024quantum} capitalize on the properties of orthogonal quantum layers to efficiently execute the linear algebra operations necessary for quantum computing.
+Additionally, Quantum Vision Transformers \cite{cherrat2024quantum} exploit the properties of orthogonal quantum layers to efficiently execute the linear algebra operations necessary for quantum computing.

-A common characteristic of these quantum self-attention models is the simplification of the similarity calculation between quantum states.
-Our work design explicitly leverages the complex nature of quantum states in the self-attention mechanism, incorporating both amplitude and phase information for a more comprehensive representation of quantum state relationships.
+A common characteristic of these quantum self-attention models is their oversimplified or incomplete calculations of similarity between quantum states.
+Our work design explicitly leverages the complex nature of quantum states in the self-attention mechanism, incorporating both amplitude and phase information for a more comprehensive representation of quantum states relationships.